Get money off your Isle of Wight Festival 2019 ferry fare by booking early.

 There are taxi ranks at Yarmouth and Ryde Esplanade.

 Bringing your own wheels?
 Our Portsmouth Car Ferry Terminal is easily accessed from the UK motorway network and our comfortable ferry will get you across to Fishbourne in just 45 minutes.

 If you’re coming from the West, you may find our Lymington to Yarmouth car ferry suits you better.
 Once again, it’s easy to get to and because it’s the fastest car ferry crossing to the Island, you’ll be at the Festival site in no time.

 Once you’ve disembarked the ferry, just follow the signs to the Festival car park from the Ferry Terminals.
 It’s that easy!

 The IOW Festival is a world-famous, multi-award winning festival that regularly draws tens of thousands of revellers.
 It’s been named “Best Major Festival”, “Best Family Festival”, and “Best Event”, while acts regularly receive plaudits and awards for their performances.
 The fantastic reputation and legacy of the Isle of Wight Festival ensures that it’s able to draw the best and most iconic acts each year from all over the globe.
-Last year, 58,000 people flocked to Seaclose Park to see the likes of The Who and Queen.
-In 2017, the Island will be welcoming music lovers eager to see Rod Stewart, Arcade Fire, and many more of the incredible acts featuring in the Isle of Wight Festival 2017 line up.
+In 2017, around 45,000 people flocked to Seaclose Park and in 2019, the Island will be welcoming a number of fantastic acts expected to be announced over the coming months.

 Getting to the festival is made simple by a short ferry ride from the mainland with Wightlink.
 Once on the Island, the event is well signposted for drivers, while coach companies like Big Green Coach and Southern Vectis offer direct port-to-Newport Festival transport.